GeorgyFirsov/libmm/README.md

 # libmm

 This library implements a backend for `mm` notes app.
+It contains the following components:

+[ ] repositories;
+[ ] configuration.